 The AMEP helps new migrants and refugees to learn English and settle in.

-The Adult Migrant English Program (AMEP), funded by the Australian Government, provides up to 510 hours of English language tuition to help new migrants and refugees learn basic English language and settlement skills so that they can participate socially and economically in our community.
+The Adult Migrant English Program (AMEP), funded by the Australian Government, provides English language tuition to help new migrants and refugees learn basic English language and settlement skills so that they can participate socially and economically in our community.

 Being a Volunteer Tutor isn’t complicated.